Yarrow: Invasive Or Not?

 This dual method of reproduction makes common yarrow a vigorous and sometimes aggressive grower, particularly in environments where it faces little competition.

-In ideal conditions, common yarrow can quickly colonize large areas of soil.
+In ideal conditions, common Yarrow can quickly colonize large areas of soil.
 In just a few seasons, it can move far beyond its original planting site and begin overtaking nearby garden beds, lawns, or wild spaces.
 Its quick growth makes it excellent for ground cover and erosion control, but without active management, it can crowd out neighboring plants and dominate space not originally intended for it.

-What Makes Yarrow Invasive?
+What Makes Yarrow Spread More Than Expected

 Favorable Growing Conditions